howuski/katacoda-scenarios/docker101-springboot/step6.md

-After deploying our container lets see what we need to do to change some code.
-Remember a container is immutable therefore to change code we'll need to create another docker image after we build the new java code.
+After deploying our container lets see what we need to do to make some changes to the code.
+Remember a container is immutable therefore we'll need to create a new docker image after we've made changes to your jar file.

 Change the directory back back to where we stored our java code: